pmahend1/Pure-Reader/Info.md

 Key features:

-- Simple and easy to use
+- Simple and easy to use.
-- Respects your privacy
+- Respects your privacy.
-- Core PDF viewing functionality
+- Core PDF viewing functionality.

-If you have any feedback or suggestions, please don't hesitate to contact us.
+If you have any feedback or suggestions, please don't hesitate to [contact](./Support.md#contact).

 Enjoy reading without compromise!